matsumur/smartcitizen-kit-pm-board/README.md

 ## Fork SCK2.1 github repository.
-Go to https://github.com/fablabbcn/smartcitizen-kit-21 and find Fork button on the top right of the webpage.
+Go to https://github.com/fablabbcn/smartcitizen-kit-21 and find `Fork` button on the top right of the webpage.
 The forking process requires only a few minutes.

 After forking the repository, you can see your forked project on the browser.
 Then you can clone the project.
 Click the Clone or download button and copy the location of the project.

 You open your terminal and change your current directory.
 Then you paste the location after the command `git clone --recursive`.
-For example, in my case the complete command is like `git clone --recursive git@github.com:matsumur/smartcitizen-kit-21.git`.
+For example, in my case, the complete command is like `git clone --recursive git@github.com:matsumur/smartcitizen-kit-21.git`.
 Note that the project repository includes submodule; Do not forget `--recursive` option when cloning your repository.

 ## Code your sensor
 Making an external sensor requires two parts of the implementation: